Chance-Krueger/WebPageLinker/README.md

     - How to represent a directed graph using adjacency lists in C with structs and pointers.
     - How to parse structured input line-by-line and handle different commands.
     - Implementing depth-first search (DFS) to determine connectivity between nodes.
-    - Managing dynamic data structures with linked lists for both pages and links.
+    - Managing dynamic data structures with WebPageLinker lists for both pages and links.
     - Handling error conditions gracefully, differentiating fatal vs nonfatal errors.
     - Writing a Makefile for compilation with proper compiler flags.
     - Basics of memory management and, optionally, freeing allocated memory

 ## How To run it:
 ### Compile the program using a C compiler, for example:
-    - Open your terminal in the folder containing linked.c and your Makefile, then type: make
+    - Open your terminal in the folder containing WebPageLinker.c and your Makefile, then type: make
-    - This will create an executable called linked.
+    - This will create an executable called WebPageLinker.

 ### Run the executable from the command line:
 #### You can run the program in two ways: